joestubbs/coe379l-fa25/docs/unit01/class_intro.rst

 **Details about the Projects**

-The first three projects will be centered around a dataset.
+The first two projects will be centered around a dataset.
 You will be given a dataset and asked to use the techniques from class to analyze it, build one or more models using the data and assess the model(s) you build.
 You may also be asked to package your model as an inference server.
 You will host the code you develop for the projects in a git repository.
 In addition to the code, you will also be asked to provide a written description of the work.
-There will be two classification projects and one regression project.
+Both projects are likely to be classification projects.

-The last project will be open ended.
+The third and last project will be open ended.
 You will be free to design an idea for a project that is of interest to you, building upon any of the previous projects.
 You may incorporate any of the techniques or ideas presented in lecture, and you may also choose to study and incorporate outside ideas, such as ideas from published papers or a new ML technology.
 You will initially "pitch" your project by